cshum/raco/README.md

 In caco, both callbacks and promises are yieldable.
 Resulting function can also be used by both callbacks and promises.
-This enables a powerful control flow while maintaining compatibility.
+This enables a powerful control flow while maintaining simplicity.

 ```bash
 npm install caco